 - Maximum Protection & Comfort: They must meet safety standards, be lightweight, and fit securely without restricting movement.

 - Actionable Performance Metrics: A tool like the INSAIT JOY Smart Shin Guards tracks essential metrics like Total Distance, Top Speed, Sprint Distance, and even Shooting Power.
-These metrics go beyond simple steps to offer pro-level feedback on your intensity and physical output.
+These metrics go beyond simple steps to offer pro-level feedback on your intensity and "match readiness" .

 - Contextual Feedback: The companion app should allow you to track development trends, benchmark your stats against elite standards (leaderboards), and simplify complex data into unique player ratings that make goal-setting fun and measurable.